chicio/chicio.github.io/_drafts/9999-learning-blender-3-modeling-basics-part-1.md

 ---
 layout: post
-title: "Learning Blender: modeling, the basics"
+title: "Learning Blender: introduction to basics of modeling - part 1"
 description: "In this new post of the series "Learning Blender" I will talk about the fundamental of modeling in Blender."
 date: 2017-11-25